 Students can select a path that best suits their interests; each path provides interactive programs and experiences.
 Below are examples of Path from prior years.
 Note that the events and activities in each path changes from year to year and selection of paths is on a first-come-first-serve basis.

-- Serve the guests at a local soup kitchen.
+- Served the guests at a local soup kitchen.

-- Help maintain the facilities of a homeless shelter.
+- Helped maintain the facilities of a homeless shelter.

 Students in these majors would benefit from this path: Political Science, Religion, Sociology, American Studies, Psychology, Communication, Liberal Studies, Community Health, Health Science.

-- Camp overnight at a New York state park, reflecting on being in nature.
+- Camped overnight at a New York state park.

-- Participate in outdoor activities including kayaking, hiking, and biking.
+- Participated in outdoor activities, including kayaking, hiking, and biking.

-- Visit a local Indian Reservation and learn about Long Island heritage.
+- Visited a local Native American reservation and learned about Long Island heritage.

 Students in these majors would benefit from this path: Global Studies, Geography, Biology, Psychology, Environment & Sustainability, Geology, Physical Education.

-This path focuses on helping students to find and enhance the leader within.
-Students in this path will learn their leadership style as well as experience firsthand what it means and what it takes to be a leader among fellow peers.
-Participants may:
+Students are encouraged to uncover and enhance the leader within.
+Participants discover their leadership style and experience firsthand what it means and what it takes to be a leader among their peers.
+Past participants have:

-- Participate in intensive team building activities such as a high and low ropes course.
+- Participated in intensive team-building activities such as a high and low ropes course.

-- Participate in and/or watch a Ted Talk.
+- Participated in and/or watched a TED Talk.